Readify/telstra-purple-signatures/README.md

 - [x] Add BTS Digtal Signature
 - [ ] Leverage Azure Actice Directory to autofill from

-## Setup
-- Clone repo
-- Open index.html in a modern browser

 ## Tech Stack
 ### ReactJS
 Note, in the interest of saving development time, this app uses the development version of react, served over CDN.